JOHN TRAVIS (Senior Teacher)

 DENNIS WARREN (Founding Teacher)

 DENNIS WARREN is SIM’s Founder Teacher.
 He teaches traditional meditation and mindfulness practices as well as their contemporary uses with chronic pain, anxiety, depression, burn out, professional performance and in therapy.
 He has nearly thirty years of practice experience and residential retreat work in Insight (Vipassana) Meditation.
 Dennis is a graduate of the Spirit Rock Meditation Center’s Community Dharma Leadership program and has completed the professional trainings in Mindfulness Based Stress Reduction (MBSR) and Mindfulness-Based Cognitive Therapy for Depression Relapse (MBCT).
 He has been a Volunteer Clinical Professor since 2006 in the Division of Pain Medicine at the UC Davis School of Medicine focusing on mindfulness-based interventions for chronic pain.
-He lead his third Moving Retreat and Pilgrimage in Thailand, Northern India and Nepal in late 2016.
+He has lead two Moving Retreats and Pilgrimages in Thailand, Northern India, and Nepal in the last ten years.

 To view some of Dennis’ contributions to SIM’s audio dharma library, click here.